LazerRaptor/django-template-gen/README.md

-## Django + Vite.js + Tailwindcss
+## Django template generator

-A dead-simple template repo for Django + Vite.js
+Create Django template files in a node.js environment.

+### Installation
+1. Clone the repo: `git clone https://github.com/LazerRaptor/django-template-gen.git`
+2. Go to the root dir and install python dependencies: `pip install -r requirements.txt`
+3. Go to the /static dir and install node dependencies: `pnpm install`

+### Available scripts
-- Run `pnpm dev` to run dev server
+- Run `pnpm dev` to start Rollup.js bundler in the watch mode.
-- Run `pnpm build` to build a JS bundle
-- Run `pnpm tailwind` to compile CSS
+- Run `pnm tailwind` to scan your CSS in the watch mode.